Zahi Hawass: On Afrocentrism

 Following Netflix's Cleopatra controversy, Hawass appeared in a 90-minute documentary "Cleopatra", released on director Curtis Ryan Woodside's YouTube channel.
 In the video Hawass expounds on the Ptolemaic dynasty's last ruler.
 Hawass stated "Was Cleopatra black?
 First of all, I have nothing against black people at all, but I am stating the facts -- look at the Macedonian queens, none of them were black".

-Yet he criticized the lawsuit against Netflix over the film stating "We can't make a case against the Netflix platform, because we will definitely lose as they have the right to broadcast as long as it is a matter of freedom of opinion, and we can make a movie that overshadows everything they did.. but our case against them will not be successful." he also pointed out, "Two years ago, Mostafa Waziri (the Supreme Council of Antiquities) and I worked with the Netflix platform on the archaeological discoveries in Saqqara, and the film has been translated into 129 languages and will be released soon.
+Despite his criticism of documentary, Hawassa did not support the lawsuit against Netflix over the film, stating "We can't make a case against the Netflix platform, because we will definitely lose as they have the right to broadcast as long as it is a matter of freedom of opinion, and we can make a movie that overshadows everything they did.. but our case against them will not be successful."
+He also pointed out, "Two years ago, Mostafa Waziri (the Supreme Council of Antiquities) and I worked with the Netflix platform on the archaeological discoveries in Saqqara, and the film has been translated into 129 languages and will be released soon.
 They broadcast all the work."